 We are excited to present an exclusive interview with Aleksandr Logvinenko, who, starting today, proudly takes on the role of the Head of Engineering at Wallester, a leading European fintech company known for its cutting-edge financial solutions.

-In this interview, Aleksandr will be sharing his experience at Wallester, as well as providing insight into the principles of the team-building process, some common challenges faced by beginning IT specialists, his vision for the future of financial technology as a whole, and much more.
+In this interview, Aleksandr will be sharing his experience at Wallester, providing insight into the principles of the team-building process, some common challenges faced by beginning IT specialists, his vision for the future of financial technology as a whole, and much more.

 This interview is a valuable opportunity for those interested in the tech industry to gain insight into the inner workings of a successful company and learn from a leader in the field.